Durant firefighter hospitalized after field sprayer crashes into firetruck

-DURANT — A Durant firefighter remained hospitalized Wednesday after authorities say an intoxicated man crashed a commercial field sprayer into a firetruck responding to a 9-1-1 call.
+DURANT — A Durant firefighter remained hospitalized Wednesday after authorities say an intoxicated man crashed a commercial field sprayer into a firetruck responding to a call for service.

-Firefighters were heading to a call Monday evening when Kent Reimers, 31, of rural Walcott, crashed into one of two Durant firetrucks at or near Vail Avenue and 120th Street, according to a report from the Muscatine County Sheriff's Office.
-Reimers was driving a Terragator, a farming vehicle used for spraying fields, according to the sheriff's office.
+Firefighters were heading to a call when Kent Reimers, 31, of rural Walcott, crashed into one of two Durant firetrucks shortly before 8 p.m.
+Monday in the 1200 block of Vail Avenue south of Durant, according to the Muscatine County Sheriff's Office.
+Reimers was driving a Terra Gator, a farming vehicle used for spraying fields, according to the sheriff's office.

 All five firefighters riding in the firetruck were injured, with the driver needing to be extracted from the mangled fire engine by fellow first responders using hydraulic equipment to cut and pry open the wrecked vehicle.
-Four were treated at the scene and returned home with relatively minor injuries, while a fifth — firefighter Matt Fisher, who had been sitting behind the driver — had to be taken by ambulance to Genesis Medical Center in Davenport and was later airlifted to the University of Iowa Hospitals and Clinics.
+Four were treated and released with relatively minor injuries, while a fifth — firefighter Matt Fisher, who had been sitting behind the driver — was taken by ambulance to Genesis Medical Center in Davenport and was later airlifted to the University of Iowa Hospitals and Clinics.

 People are also reading…